The doctor picked up a detective novel I had been reading, and glanced at the title-page.

 This alluring femininity is, incidentally, also present in many of Hannay’s male friends.
 Sandy Arbuthnot has ‘a lean, high-boned face and a pair of brown eyes like a pretty girl’s’, and even rugged old Peter Pienaar has ‘pale blue eyes, a face as gentle as a girl’s, and a soft sleepy voice’.
 From the other side, Mary, you’ll remember, ‘moved with the free grace of an athletic boy’.

 The odd thing about the episode is the pride that Hannay seems to take in his performance.
-The role he has to play, he insists, is almost insufferable, but he suffers it nonetheless: ‘I had been annexed by him as a slave, and every drop of free blood in my veins was in revolt; but I was also resolved to be the most docile slave that ever kissed the ground before a tyrant.’
+The role he has to play, he insists, is insufferable, but he suffers it nonetheless, and with some enthusiasm: ‘I had been annexed by him as a slave, and every drop of free blood in my veins was in revolt; but I was also resolved to be the most docile slave that ever kissed the ground before a tyrant.’